 Audits and Surveys Worldwide (ASW), a New York-based international marketing research firm, measured public attitudes and perceptions on a series of health issues in 1997.

-The project was designed to increase the accuracy and reliability of the Robert Wood Johnson Foundation's (RWJF) public opinion assessments by tracking American attitudes and concerns related to:
+The project was designed to increase the accuracy and reliability of RWJF's public opinion assessments by tracking American attitudes and concerns related to:

 - Key areas of importance to RWJF's goals.

 - How Americans get information about these areas.